Circular 7 of 2025 2026 Examination Schedule

 The reduced restoration fee only applies to a practitioner:

-• Who must have been removed from the register at his/her own request; or
+• Who has been removed from the register at his/her own request; or

 1. VOLUNTARY REMOVAL

-A Nurse Practitioner who no longer wishes to practise in South Africa or who is unemployed, may request, in writing, for a voluntary removal of his/her name from the register, by completing the form available from the SANC.
+A nurse practitioner who no longer wishes to practise in South Africa or who is unemployed, may request, in writing, for a voluntary removal of his/her name from the register, by completing the form available from the SANC.
 If a voluntary removal is granted by the SANC, the nurse practitioner’s name will be removed accordingly on the 31st of December of the year in which the application is received.

 Once removed, the nurse practitioner will no longer be required to pay annual fees while he/she is removed from the register.

-If the nurse practitioner requires reinstatement onto the register, he/she will, in addition to paying the reduced restoration fee, be required to complete a Restoration Form which can be accessed from the SANC website, www.sanc.co.za.
+If the nurse practitioner requires reinstatement onto the register, he/she will, in addition to paying the reduced restoration fee, be required to complete a Restoration Form which can be accessed from the SANC website, www.sanc.co.za .
 It must be noted that practising while not being registered is illegal.

 1. CLOSING DATE FOR PAYMENT OF ANNUAL FEES

-Please note that for the calendar year 2025, the closing date for the payment of annual fees is 31 December 2024.
+Please note that for the calendar year 2026, the closing date for the payment of annual fees is 31 December 2025.
 Payments must reach the SANC bank account on or before the closing date.
 You are, therefore, urged not to leave payment for the last minute to avoid problems associated with making payments at year end.

-1. DELIVERY OF ANNUAL PRACTISING CERTIFICATES
+1. ELECTRONIC ANNUAL PRACTISING CERTIFICATES

 1. OTHER FEES